-What better car-guy way to honor these qualities than by compiling a list of our all-time most heroic muscle cars—cars that went above and beyond to enhance the hobby we love.
+What better car-guy way to honor the qualities of the U.S. Military than by compiling a list of our all-time most heroic muscle cars—cars that went above and beyond to enhance the hobby we love.
 See what we did there…connected common qualities of our serviceman and woman to muscle cars?

 The following is our list of the six most heroic muscle cars of all-time, and we’ve also lumped pony cars under the larger umbrella of muscle cars.
 Because it’s our post—and we can.
 You can create your own list or add to ours in the comments section below.

 The Pontiac GTO is widely credited for ushering in the muscle car era of the 1960s and 70s and creating a brand new craze for high performance cars.
 The GTO started as an option package for the Pontiac Tempest, featured a robust 389-cubic-inch engine, and quickly made its own name for itself as America’s first true muscle car.

 1955 Chevy Corvette

 We know what you’re thinking: the Corvette is really more of a sports car than a muscle car.
 We can’t argue, but we’re giving the Corvette an honorary membership into our fraternity of heroic muscle cars, because it brought us the small block Chevy V8 engine.
 The small block Chevy became a staple of ponycars, muscle cars, and street machines for years to come and served as the starting point for many a high performance engine build-up.